 Based on my own research and understanding, I have identified 4 key areas for continuing research, development and public education that must be addressed simultaneously, and with urgency if as many of us as possible are to reap the full benefits that will be available:

-1. Continuing the great work being carried out by Medical institutes and public health professionals across the globe to combat chronic degenerative diseases.
+- Continuing the great work being carried out by Medical institutes and public health professionals across the globe to combat these chronic degenerative diseases.
 This work has already saved many lives and improved the lives of many others, and it needs to continue.

-4. As I said in the introduction, the longevity revolution is already happening, and is going to result in a quantum leap in our lifespans, but perhaps more importantly, in how long we will stay healthy.
+- As I said in the introduction, the longevity revolution is already happening, and is going to result in a quantum leap in our lifespans, but even more importantly, in how long we will stay healthy.

 Research is showing that by manipulating certain genes, reducing calorie intake, and changing how specific physiological mechanisms work, there is ample reason to be optimistic that decelerated aging can be achieved for humans.